Music (MUS)

 MUS 750 Instrumental Ensemble: Jazz Ensemble (Blue Rondo) 1 credit

-MUS 755 Private Percussion Lesson: 1 credit
+MUS 755 Private Percuss Lesson: 1 credit

 Individual, 30-minute lessons on the standard orchestral and band instruments in the percussion family stress proper tone production, phrasing and style.
 Special techniques unique to the instrument are studied.
 Material covered includes standard works for the instrument.
 All lessons include studio classes scheduled throughout the term as a lab time.
 (Prerequisites: approval and placement by instructor.
 Private lesson fee.)